 Many travelers choose to fly to Catalina Island

-With several daily flights to Catalina Island, IEX Helicopters offers to whisk you to the island in just about 15 minutes.
+With several daily flights to Catalina Island, Maverick Helicopters offers to whisk you to the island in just about 15 minutes.
 On-demand passenger service is available from San Pedro and Long Beach several times a day and the company also offers charter service from several Southern California airports.
 The Pebbly Beach Heliport, located just to the southeast of Avalon, is accessible via taxi.
 IEX Helicopters also offers charter service to Two Harbors.

 Private pilots have another option for flights to Catalina Island.
 The Airport in the Sky, located in the interior of the island, welcomes pilots with a café, hiking trails and nature center.
 Transportation from the airport to Avalon and Two Harbors is available.